310mc/https-310mc.github.io-tl/source/_posts/scout/ushimairi_p2.md

 {% bubble Yuzuru %}
 But in that case, who should it be returned to…?
 I haven’t got the slightest idea.

-For the time being, I believe we should leave this statue at the Starmony Dorm as a lost item.
+For the time being, I believe we should leave this statue at the Seisoukan Dorm as a lost item.

 It does not appear to be expensive, and if it is placed in the common room, its owner may eventually find it.
 {% endbubble %}